Palehound

 Palehound is the project of El Kempner (they/them) who has released five albums, Dry Food (2015), A Place I'll Always Go (2017), Black Friday (2019), Eye on the Bat (2023) and Live at First Congregational Church (2024); as well as the Bent Nail EP (2013) and a number of 7" singles.
 Initially a solo project, the touring band currently features Kempner on vocals/guitar, Jamie Pompei on drums, Beck Zegans on guitar, and Miles Toth on bass.
-In 2015 the band received the Boston Music Award for new artist of the year.
+In 2015, the band received the Boston Music Award for new artist of the year.

 History

-Together with a younger sister, El Kempner grew up in Westport, Connecticut, where they attended the Staples High School.
+Together with a younger sister, El Kempner grew up in Westport, Connecticut, where they attended Staples High School.
 El developed an interest in playing music at an early age and was given guitar lessons by their father.
 In high school, they formed the band Cheerleader with drummer Max Kupperberg.
 During this time, Kempner recorded demos in GarageBand, which were later heard by Dan Goldin, the co-founder of Exploding in Sound.

 In 2012, they moved to New York City, where they attended Sarah Lawrence College and studied music.
 There they recorded the six track EP Bent Nail with Carlos Hernandez and Julian Fader of Ava Luna.
 Their debut as Palehound was through the digital release of the song "Pet Carrot" in August 2013.
 The EP received a physical release through Exploding in Sound Records in October 2013.
 They later said, “when I first recorded [it], I was a little scared to put all the cards on the table."
 What initially had been a "bedroom recording project" was transferred to the live-stage.
-In 2013 Kempner's performance at CMJ was described as "unflinching, whimsical lyrics with pleasantly off-kilter guitar work."
+In 2013, Kempner's performance at CMJ was described as "unflinching, whimsical lyrics with pleasantly off-kilter guitar work."
 They dropped out of college and moved to Boston.
 In February 2014, the single "Kitchen" was released.

 In August 2015, Palehound released the album Dry Food, produced by Gabe Wax in the US, and a UK release on Heavenly Records followed in March 2016.